Joe Mauer: MLB records

 Mauer holds the MLB single-season records for the highest single-season batting average for catchers (.365), which he set in 2009 and the highest single-season on-base percentage for a catcher (.444), which he also set in 2009.
 His career on-base percentage is the highest among major league catchers with a minimum of 500 games played.
 Mauer is also the first AL catcher to win a batting title and holds the record for the most batting titles by a catcher in a career (3).

 Career statistics

 In 1,858 games over 15 seasons, Mauer posted a .306 batting average (2,123-for-6,930) with 1,018 runs, 428 doubles, 30 triples, 143 home runs, 923 RBIs, 939 bases on balls, .388 on-base percentage and .439 slugging percentage.
-He finished his career with a .996 fielding percentage playing at catcher and first base.

-Mauer had 5 five-hit games and 23 four-hit games in his MLB career.
+He finished his career with a .995 fielding percentage at catcher and .996 fielding percentage at first base.
+Mauer had five career five-hit games and 23 four-hit games in his MLB career.

+National Baseball Hall of Fame

+Mauer became eligible for the National Baseball Hall of Fame in 2024.
+He received 293 votes, 76.1% of the total, enough to be enshrined on his first ballot.
+He was just the third catcher to be elected on his first ballot, after Johnny Bench and Iván Rodríguez.
+Additionally, he became the fourth first overall draft pick to be inducted, after Ken Griffey Jr., Chipper Jones, and Harold Baines.
+Mauer was also the first Hall of Famer to play his entire career in the 21st century and the first to be drafted in that century.